 Later, Brian and Julie in the Rovers discovering they are a match made in heaven.
 They share a love for the music of Neil Diamond.
 Discussion of the lyrics of his deeper songs leads to a little duet.
-The last couple lines of “You don’t bring me flowers anymore” are sung beautiully by both of them.
+They beautifully sing the last couple lines of “You don’t bring me flowers anymore”.
 John is horrified.

 He had earlier spun an incredible story to former boss Brian about why Owen called him John.
 Owen had come to John and Fizz’s to see if they knew what Chesney and Katie were up to in their house.
 Brian, there to pass on a message that Mrs. Fishwick was looking for her son, was understandably confused.

 So John made up a story about Mr. Big and a mob-style murder which he, “Colin”, had witnessed.
-So, in a DYI-style witness protection programme, he is living as “John” on the street and is avoiding contact with his “real” family and “real” background.
-Brian buys it, in fact seems to quite like being part of such intrique and happily goes on his way to “take control” and “reinvent” his own life.
+So, in DYI-style witness protection, he is living as “John” on the street and is avoiding contact with his “real” family and “real” background.
+Brian buys it, in fact seems to quite like being part of such intrigue and happily goes on his way to “take control” and “reinvent” his own life.